Surface Tension

 Cohesion and Surface Tension

-Cohesive forces are the intermolecular forces (such as those from hydrogen bonding and Van der Waals forces) which cause a tendency in liquids to resist separation.
+The cohesive forces between molecules down into a liquid are shared with all neighboring atoms.
+Those on the surface have no neighboring atoms above, and exhibit stronger attractive forces upon their nearest neighbors on the surface.
+This enhancement of the intermolecular attractive forces at the surface is calledsurface tensionCohesive forces are the intermolecular forces (such as those from hydrogen bonding and Van der Waals forces) which cause a tendency in liquids to resist separation.
 These attractive forces exist between molecules of the same substance.
 For instance, rain falls in droplets, rather than a fine mist, because water has strong cohesion which pulls its molecules tightly together, forming droplets.
 This force tends to unite molecules of a liquid, gathering them into relatively large clusters due to the molecules' dislike for its surrounding..

 Adhesive forces are the attractive forces between unlike molecules.
 They are caused by forces acting between two substances, such as mechanical forces (sticking together) and electrostatic forces (attraction due to opposing charges).
 In the case of a liquid wetting agent, adhesion causes the liquid to cling to the surface on which it rests.
 When water is poured on clean glass, it tends to spread, forming a thin, uniform film over the glasses surface.
 This is because the adhesive forces between water and glass are strong enough to pull the water molecules out of their spherical formation and hold them against the surface of the glass, thus avoiding the repulsion between like molecules.

-• When liquid is placed on a smooth surface, the relative strengths of the cohesive and adhesive forces acting on that liquid determine the shape it will take (and whether or not it will wet the surface).
+- When liquid is placed on a smooth surface, the relative strengths of the cohesive and adhesive forces acting on that liquid determine the shape it will take (and whether or not it will wet the surface).
 If the adhesive forces between a liquid and a surface are stronger, they will pull the liquid down, causing it to wet the surface.
 However, if they cohesive forces among the liquid itself are stronger, they will resist such adhesion and cause the liquid to retain a spherical shape and bead the surface.

 The Meniscus

 Meniscus is the curvature of a liquid's surface within a container such as a graduated cylinder.
-However, before we explain why some liquid have a concave up meniscus while others share a concave down meniscus, first we have to understand the adhesive forces at work on surface tension
+However, before we explain why some liquid have a concave up meniscus while others share a concave down meniscus, first we have to understand the adhesive forces at work on surface tension.

 Water, for example, is a polar molecule that consists of a partial positive charge on the hydrogens and a partial negative charge on the oxygen.
 Thus, within liquid water, each molecule's partial positive charge is attracted to its neighbor's partial negative charge.
 This is the origin of the cohesive forces within water.
 Water molecules buried inside the liquid is then being pulled and pushed evenly in every direction, producing no net pull.
 Meanwhile, the molecules on the surface of the liquid, lacking pulling forces in the upward direction thus encompass a net downward pull.